 eToro GIA Review: Is eToro good for long term investing?

-Product Description: eToro's GIA lets you invest in a huge range of US, UK & global shares & ETFs with no accounts fees.
-It also have a thriving community of investors you can follow and copy their investments as well as some mainstream professional managed portfolios to buy.
+Description: eToroβs GIA lets you invest in a huge range of US, UK & global shares & ETFs with no account fees.
+It also has a thriving community of investors you can follow, and you can copy their investments with eToro's CopyTrader tool.
+Plus, there are some mainstream professionally managed portfolios to buy. eToro is a multi-asset investment platform.
+The value of your investments may go up or down.
+Your capital is at risk.

 Is eToro good for long term investing?

-eToro is a great general investment account for investing in the long term is you’re interested in buying major US stocks and copying the portfolios of other successful traders.
-Jeppe Kirk Bonde for instance, has historically produced market-beating returns for his 30,000 followers, and now has over $100m copying his portfolio (past performance is no indication of future results).
+eToro is a great GIA for investing in the long term if youβre interested in buying major US stocks and copying the portfolios of other successful traders.
+Jeppe Kirk Bonde, for instance, has historically produced market-beating returns for his 30,000 followers, and now has over $100m copying his portfolio (though past performance is no indication of future results).
+(Disclaimer: eToro is a multi-asset investment platform.
+The value of your investments may go up or down.
+Your capital is at risk.).

-The main reasons why eToro is not good for longer-term investors are because their accounts are in USD, you can’t invest through tax-free wrappers, or into a pension and there is limited access to bonds and funds.
+The main issue is that the accounts are in USD, and you canβt invest through tax-free wrappers, or into a pension, and there’s limited access to bonds and funds.

-eToro also used to be good for long-term investors as they absorbed the stamp duty on UK shares.
-But now you have to pay the 0.5% UK stamp duty tax when investing in UK companies so the tax breaks are no longer there.
+eToro also used to absorb the stamp duty on UK shares.
+But now you have to pay the 0.5% UK stamp duty tax when investing in UK companies, so that tax break has gone.

 USD Account Balances

-With eToro your account balance has to be in USD.
-This is part of how they make money (when they convert your GBP into USD) but it means that if you buy UK shares, then over time your profits can be eroded away by differences in the GBPUSD exchange rate.
+With eToro, your account balance has to be in USD.
+This is part of how it makes money (when it converts your GBP into USD) but it means that if you buy UK shares, then over time your profits can be eroded by differences in the GBP/USD exchange rate.

 No ISA or SIPP

-With an ISA you can invest up to Β£20k a year and no pay tax on the profits.
-But, unfortunately eToro doesn’t have one.
-They do have co-branded eToro ISA in partnership with Moneyfarm.
-But Moneyfarm is more of a digital-wealth manager, so you may as well just open a separate account with Moneyfarm, it will at least help you resist the temptation to speculate with your long-term investments.
+With anΒ ISA you can invest up to Β£20,000 a year and no pay tax on the profits.
+Unfortunately, eToro doesnβt have its own ISA.
+It does have a co-branded eToro ISAΒ in partnership withΒ Moneyfarm.
+ButΒ MoneyfarmΒ is more of a digital-wealth manager, so you may as well just open a separate account withΒ Moneyfarm – it will at least help you resist the temptation to speculate with your long-term investments.

-With a SIPP, you are investing for your pension and also don’t have to pay tax on your profits.
-But with eToro you cannot invest in an SIPP, so if you are buying shares and aim to hold them until you retire, your tax bill at the end of it could be unnecessarily high.
+With aΒ SIPP, you’re investing for your pension and, as with an ISA, you donβt pay tax on your profits.
+But with eToro you can’t invest in a SIPP, so if you’re buying shares and aim to hold them until you retire, your tax bill at the end of it could be unnecessarily high.

 - Related guide: How to make money on eToro.

-This is a shame really, because eToro generally does give people what they want.
-However, it would be great if they could focus a bit more on what people need.
+This is a shame, because eToro generally does give people what they want.
+However, it would be better if it focused a bit more on what people need.

 Pros